hlnicholls/nf-postgwas/README.md

 **Only an example 1000 genomes reference panel is given.
 You will also need to mount your own LD reference panel for accurate LD calculations.**

-To download the huggingface dataset, you can use the `datasets` library in Python or the `huggingface-cli` tool.
-A script for downloading the dataset is provided in `/bin/download_postgwas_db.sh`.

-You can download it using either Git LFS or the Hugging Face CLI/Python API.
+To download the huggingface dataset, you can use either Git LFS or the Hugging Face CLI/Python API.

 ### Download postgwas-db with Git LFS
 ```bash